 Why?
 Instead of the usual posting of carefully chosen single photos, Stories lets you post a bunch of photos that play like a slideshow.
 And at the end of the day, those photos disappear.

 But here's everything you need to know about Instagram Stories.

-Making your stories is a lot like Snapchat
+Making your Stories is a lot like Snapchat

-Stories are temporary videos or photos that are strung together to form a gallery that, well, tells a story.
+Stories are temporary videos or photos that are strung together to form a slideshow gallery that, well, tells a story.

-Here's how to create one:
+Here's how to create a Story:

 - Edit the photos or videos with text or add a drawing as you normally would.
 If you hit the pen icon, there are three types of pens.
 The third one makes your sketch look like a neon sign.

 - Tap the Add Your Story button to share to your Story.
 You can also tap on the Save icon to save your image or video on your phone.
 If you click the Arrow icon, you can shoot your image to one of your friends as well as your Story.
 Just tick the bubble by Your Story and the person you want to share with.
 The image will disappear as soon as your friend sees it.

 Want to add more than one photo or video to your story so that it plays like a slideshow?
 Just keep repeating the steps.
 Each photo you add using the steps within a 24-hour period will be placed in your story.

 There's also an easier way to add multiple photos all at one time.
 Go to the icon of the stack of photos in the upper right-hand corner.
 Tap it, then tap on the photos you want to add.
 You can choose up to 10 photos at a time, so choose wisely.